-The innovation deployment supporting and enabling role is taken by health technology clusters that perform a variety of governance functions in their network of innovation actors - including the service providers (SP), the local, regional, and national authorities, the funders and the regulators, and the communities of practice through Reference Sites connected with European Innovation Partnership in the AHA domain.
-Throughout the project special attention is given to the challenges of getting an innovative product into active service and scale up in the market.
+The innovation deployment supporting and enabling role is taken by health technology clusters that perform a variety of governance functions in their network of innovation actors.
+The network includes service providers and need owners, the local, regional, and national authorities, the funders and the regulators, and the communities of practice through Reference Sites connected with the AHA domain.
+Throughout the project special attention is given to the challenges of getting an innovative product into active service and scale up on the market.